Secure Filtering against Spatio-Temporal False Data Attacks under Asynchronous Sampling: Problem Formulation

 We introduce a new spatio-temporal false data attack that generalizes integrity attacks and availability attacks~(see Fig.~\ref{fig:time_data_attack}).
 More specifically, the adversary may manipulate the entire measurement triple \eqref{measurement3} rather than only the measurement.
 Let us denote $\Sc(t)$ as the set of all authentic measurement triples with time-stamp $t$:

-Moreover, $\Sc^a(t)$ denotes the set of measurement triples with time-stamp $t$ after being manipulated by the attacker.
-Denote the set of corrupted sensors as $\Cc$, which is supposed to be fixed over time and unknown to the operator.
-Now, we are ready to define the spatio-temporal false data attack as follows:
+Moreover, $\Sc^a(t)$ denotes the set of {authentic and possibly manipulated} measurement triples with time-stamp $t$.
+Denote the set of corrupted sensors as $\Cc$, which is supposed to be fixed over time and unknown to the operator. {Studying time-varying $\Cc$ is left for future work.} Now, we are ready to define the spatio-temporal false data attack as follows:

-\begin{definition}[Spatio-temporal false data attacks] Attackers can manipulate measurement triples given by corrupted sensor $i\in\Cc$ in the following four ways where $(i, \, t, \, y_i(t)) \in \Sc(t) $ is an authentic measurement triple, $y^a_i(t)$ and $t^a$ are manipulated values from $y_i(t)$ and $t$, respectively, and $( i, \, t^f, \, y^f_i(t))\notin \Sc(t)$ is a newly generated false measurement triple. \begin{enumerate} \item \textbf{false-data injection:}